Patient Portal206-264-1111 Schedule Appointment

 November 18, 2025

-I wear a Whoop.
-And my Whoop measures a bunch of numbers, including something called Heart Rate Variability (HRV).
-Heart Rate Variability has become one of the most talked-about numbers in wellness, sports performance, and biofeedback.
+HRV has become one of the most talked-about numbers in wellness, sports performance, and biofeedback.
 It’s often promoted as a direct measure of recovery, stress resilience, or nervous-system balance.

-Higher HRV = healthier, calmer, better recovered
+• Higher HRV = healthier, calmer, better recovered 🌿

-Lower HRV = stress, fatigue, or dysfunction
+• Lower HRV = stress, fatigue, or dysfunction 😓

-Because it’s presumed that the more variable your heart rate is, the less stuck you are in a stressed sympathetic state, where your heart is beating at a constant stressed speed (and dominantly influence by the sympathetic nervous system).
+Because it’s presumed that the more variable your heart rate is, the less stuck you are in a stressed sympathetic state, where your heart is beating at a constant stressed speed (and dominantly influenced by the sympathetic nervous system).

 The theory is almost believable.
 Almost.

-The Autonomic Nervous System Is Real, but Its Function Is Still Theory
+The Autonomic Nervous System Is Real, But Its Function Is Still Theory 🧠

-The autonomic nervous system (ANS) unquestionably exists and governs heartbeat, breathing, digestion, and many other involuntary functions.
-It has two main branches:
+The autonomic nervous system (ANS) unquestionably exists and governs:

-Sympathetic: mobilizes energy (“fight or flight”)
+• Sympathetic: mobilizes energy (“fight or flight”) ⚡

-Parasympathetic: restores balance (“rest and digest”)
+• Parasympathetic: restores balance (“rest and digest”) 🌿

 HRV reflects their dynamic interplay.
 But while we can measure HRV precisely, what it truly means remains theoretical.
 Researchers continue to debate: